 Basic research in judgment and decision making, psychology, consumer research, behavioral finance, and behavioral economics can inform our understanding of how consumers actually make such decisions and how consumers can be helped to make better decisions by innovations in public policy, business, and consumer education.

-We begin with a keynote address and panel discussion Sunday late afternoon, followed by a reception and poster session.
+On Sunday afternoon, we begin with a keynote address followed by a reception and poster session.
 Monday and Tuesday we will have 10 total plenary sessions of 75 minutes each, each with two related papers, a discussant, and plenty of time for audience questions and comments.
+Registration for the 2018 conference is open.